 Your browser doesn't support javascript.
 This means that the content or functionality of our website will be limited or unavailable.
 If you need more information about Vinnova, please contact us.

-Before you apply for funding from us, you need to know the type of project we support and what we expect from the organizations we finance.
-You then seek funding from us through our offers (or calls for proposals, as they are also called).
+Here we tell you how to apply and what is required to apply for funding from Vinnova.
+Before you apply, you need to know what types of innovation projects we support and what we expect from the organisations we finance.
+You then can apply for funding from us through our offers (or calls for proposals, as they are also called).
 Therefore, you need to find a offer that fits your project.

 Applying for and receiving funding from Vinnova